Synternet/pubsub-js/README.md

 ```

 ## Usage
-Here is a simple example demonstrating how to subscribe to a data stream and republish the received data to another stream:
+Here is a simple example demonstrating how to subscribe to a data stream using seed from developer-portal:

 ```typescript
 import { NatsService, createAppJwt } from 'pubsub-js';